alsosprachben/mnvkd/README.md

 ### CMake

-A `CMakeLists` file is provided.
+A `CMakeLists.txt` file is provided.
+This is mainly for IDE integration.

 ### BSD Make

 A `Makefile` is provided, but it is a BSD Make flavor.
 On Ubuntu, use `apt install bmake`.
 See `Dockerfile` for a simple Linux build example.
 Use `release.sh` or `debug.sh` wrappers to set release or debug environment.
+For example: `./debug.sh bmake` and `./debug.sh bmake clean`.

 ### Runtime Environment